gelouko/gelouko.github.io/_posts/2020-11-06-developers-work-free-with-custodian.markdown

   - **The Custodian Account**.
 This is the account where the core infrastructure will be deployed, like Lambdas and EventBridge Rules (automatically created by Cloud Custodian).
   - **The Developer Account(s)**.
 This is the account (or accounts) that will be monitored by Cloud Custodian alongside the Custodian Account.
 They need a CrossAccountRole that will perform all actions on the account's resources and an EventBridge Rule to forward the necessary events to a centralized event bus in the Custodian Account.

 To be able to work with Amazon EventBridge events, we have to create a CloudTrail Trail to create rules that will catch AWS Management Events.
-In this architecture, we have created a single Organization Trail in the Custodian Account.
+In this architecture, we have created a single Organization Trail in the Master Account.

-When we create guardrails based on EventBridge events in Cloud Custodian, it deploys a Lambda to be triggered with the specified Cloudtrail API event name for each policy created, so keep in mind that the number of Lambdas deployed can be high considering the number of guardrails you create.
+When we create guardrails based on EventBridge events in Cloud Custodian, it deploys a Lambda to be triggered with the specified Cloudtrail API event for each policy created, so keep in mind that the number of Lambdas deployed can be high considering the number of guardrails you create.

 The basic flow of events for our example is the following: